What is Asbestos?

 - Drywall or asbestos removal

 Since the government has now established regulations concerning asbestos, workers today who do not have previous exposure face a much more minimal risk than past employees.

 Those who helped in the recovery, rescue, and cleanup at the World Trade Center after Sept.
 11 may also be at risk for mesothelioma, asbestosis, or other related diseases.
 Asbestos was used in the North Tower and when the building collapsed, asbestos fibers were sent into the air.
 Police officers, firefighters, construction workers, volunteers, and paramedics on the scene have the highest risk.
 Residents and students in the area may also be at risk for developing asbestos-related health problems.

 According to one study, approximately 70% of rescue workers at the World Trade Center experienced respiratory symptoms.
 Approximately 28% had abnormal lung function results and 61% developed new respiratory symptoms.
 Nevertheless, these workers may have developed these conditions due to debris other than asbestos.

 Though research shows heavier and longer asbestos exposure increases one's risk of health problems, asbestos-related diseases have developed in those with only brief exposure.
 Usually, asbestos-induced illnesses do not manifest until 10 to 40 years after the exposure.

-There are many factors that determine who is at risk for developing mesothelioma and asbestos-related diseases.
-Some factors include shape, size and chemical makeup of asbestos fibers; source of exposure; dose of asbestos; duration of exposure; and individual risk factors such as smoking.
+There are many factors that determine who is at risk of developing mesothelioma and asbestos-related diseases.
+Some factors include shape, size, and chemical makeup of asbestos fibers, source of exposure, the dose of asbestos, duration of exposure, and individual risk factors (such as smoking).